Xenophobia and racism in the Middle East: Lebanon

 Lebanon has been accused of practicing apartheid against Palestinian residents.
 According to Human Rights Watch, "In 2001, Parliament passed a law prohibiting Palestinians from owning property, a right they had for decades.
 Lebanese law also restricts their ability to work in many areas.
-In 2005, Lebanon eliminated a ban on Palestinians holding most clerical and technical positions, provided they obtain a temporary work permit from the Labor Ministry, but more than 20 high-level professions remain off-limits to Palestinians.
+In 2006, Lebanon eliminated a ban on Palestinians holding most clerical and technical positions, provided they obtain a temporary work permit from the Labor Ministry, but more than 20 high-level professions remain off-limits to Palestinians.
 Few Palestinians have benefited from the 2005 reform, though.
 In 2009, only 261 of more than 145,679 permits issued to non-Lebanese were for Palestinians.
 Civil society groups say many Palestinians choose not to apply because they cannot afford the fees and see no reason to pay a portion of their salary toward the National Social Security Fund, since Lebanese law bars Palestinians from receiving social security benefits."

+In 2012 and 2013, Lebanese authorities carried out mass arrests in diverse, working-class neighborhoods of Beirut, reflecting a broader climate of growing xenophobia, racism, and class-based discrimination in Lebanese society, particularly towards minorities.
+These raids disproportionately targeted migrant workers, refugees, and displaced individuals, who often face systemic vulnerabilities within the legal system, while also facing higher risks of arbitrary detention and mistreatment by Lebanese authorities while in custody.

 In 2010, Palestinians were granted the same rights to work as other foreigners in the country.

 Oman

 Omani society is largely tribal.
 Oman has three known types of identities.
 Two of these identities are "tribalism and Ibadism", the third identity is linked to "maritime trade".
 The first two identities are widespread in the interior of Oman, these identities are closely tried to tradition, as a result of lengthy periods of isolation.
 The third identity, which pertains to Muscat and the coastal areas of Oman, is an identity that has become embodied in business and trade.
 Consequently, the third identity is generally seen to be more open and tolerant towards others.
 Thus, tension between socio-cultural groups in Omani society exists.
 More importantly, is the existence of social inequality between these three groups.
 According to the CIA, Oman's population primarily consists of Arab, Baluchi, South Asian (Indian, Pakistani, Sri Lankan, Bangladeshi), and African ethnic groups.
 The descendants of servant tribes and slaves are victims of widespread discrimination.
 Omanis of slave origin are sometimes referred to as "khaddam" (servant) and some are subservient to previous masters, despite legal emancipation.
-Oman was the one of the last nations on earth to abolish slavery in 1970.
+Oman was one of the last nations on earth to abolish slavery in 1970.
 It is believed that migrant workers in Oman are treated better than in other Arab states of the Persian Gulf.
 The plight of domestic workers in Oman is a taboo subject.
-Every 6 days, an Indian migrant in Oman commits suicide.
+Every six days, an Indian migrant in Oman commits suicide.
 There has been a campaign urging authorities to check the migrant suicide rate.